lingala-anusha/FACE-RECOGNITION/README.md

 ```
 ## Usage

--Edit the script to specify your video path:
+Edit the script to specify your video path:
 python
 video_path = 'path/to/your/video.mp4'